Crease29/pageliner/README.md

     - Fixed encoding error.
 - **v1.2.0 (2016-10-13)**
     - Removed Ad-Link
-    - Added possibility to create new guide lines by dragging from the rulers
+    - Added possibility to create new guide lines by dragging from the rulers.
+Have a look at the features on this page.
     - Added indicator whether guide lines are shown
 - **v1.1.2 (2014-08-30)**
     - Horizontal guide lines are now placed in viewport when you have scrolled down.